WIYE-LD: WIYE-LD2

 WIYE-LD2 is the dual MeTV/MyNetworkTV-affiliated second digital subchannel of WIYE-LD, broadcasting in 720p High-definition on channel 26.2.
 It can also be seen on Suddenlink and CAS Cable channel 5 (hence the on-air branding My 5).

-Syndicated programming previously seen on WIYE-LD2 included The Office, How I Met Your Mother, Two and a Half Men, and The Big Bang Theory among others.
 Overnight, it aired a live Doppler weather radar feed seen during weather forecasting segments on WTAP's newscasts.
-It also carries programming from MeTV, which now takes up the entire schedule outside of MyNetworkTV programming, which currently airs from 1 to 3 a.m.
+It also carries programming from MeTV since 2015, which now takes up the entire schedule outside of MyNetworkTV programming, which currently airs from 1 to 3 a.m.
 Tuesdays to Saturdays, an increasingly common fate for the service.

 On April 10, 2006, WTAP launched a third digital subchannel to serve as the area's first locally based UPN affiliate.
 To make the service possible, WTAP underwent a technical transformation.
 It carved out a new digital control rooms from space previously used for storage.
 The station also installed entirely digital production and master control rooms.
 After UPN merged with The WB to form The CW in September 2006, WTAP-DT3 transitioned from UPN to Fox's new sister network, MyNetworkTV.
 On September 3, 2012, the station moved to a new second subchannel of WIYE.